 The House badge, argent a cross gules (a red cross on a field of silver), and motto ‘delectando pariterque monendo’, which means ‘by pleasing and instructing in equal measure’, were both adopted from the Melvill family.
 House colours are black and red.

 Home to 60 girls, 46 of whom are boarders, Melvill is today the newest boarding house on the campus.
 Overlooking two large ponds and surrounded by mature trees and gardens, its reflective environment encourages open-minded, artistic thinking.

-Melvill is very much a multi-talented House, competing in all House competitions with considerable enthusiasm and dedication in competitions such as junior rounders, tennis and athletics.
+Melvill is very much a multi-talented House, competing with considerable enthusiasm and dedication in competitions such as junior rounders, tennis and athletics.
 The House is also home to many talented musicians who sing in the choir, play in the orchestra and perform in the yearly cabaret.

-Girls from the Removes up to the Upper Sixth, have had starring roles in a wide variety of drama performances, as well as contributing some excellent pieces of work to Haileybury's art competition.
+Girls from the Removes (Year 9) up to the Upper Sixth have had starring roles in a wide variety of drama performances, and have also contributed some excellent pieces of work to Haileybury's art competition.